-On Mon., March 11, executives and guests of Texas-based USA Compression Partners, LP will visit the New York Stock Exchange to celebrate the company’s initial public offering.
-USA Compression Partners, LP began trading on the NYSE on January 15, 2013 under the ticker symbol “USAC”.
+Executives and guests of Silver Spring Networks, a leading smart grid networking platform technology and solutions provider, will visit the New York Stock Exchange (NYSE) to celebrate the company’s initial public offering.
+Silver Spring Networks will begin trading today on the NYSE under the ticker symbol “SSNI”.

-To mark this occasion, Eric D. Long, P.E., USA Compression President and Chief Executive Officer, joined by members of the company’s executive management team, will ring the NYSE Closing Bell.
+In honor of the occasion, Chairman, President & Chief Executive Officer Scott Lang, joined by members of the company’s management team, will ring the NYSE Opening Bell.